 Keeping everyone safe

+The Emergency Department is open 24/7 and ready to care for patients with serious health concerns.
 We want to ensure everyone’s safety and well-being.
 We continue to serve the urgent health needs of our community.
 We are following all procedures as directed by Public Health and the Ministry of Health.

 What You Need to Know

 - If you think you may have Coronavirus symptoms, please call Telehealth Ontario (1-866-797-0000), your family physician or the Leeds, Grenville & Lanark District Health Unit (1-800-660-5853).
 You can also make an appointment at the Assessment Centre in Almonte (see below).

 - The Ministry of Health has an online Coronavirus assessment tool that provides helpful information.
 It is easy to use.
 By answering a few questions, you will be able to make informed choices about what to do based on your needs.

 - If you have a medical emergency, please call 9-1-1.
 You will be asked screening questions by the person who takes your call and by the Lanark County Paramedic Service staff who arrive.

 Coming to CPDMH